 In all seriousness, property owners may choose to clean up their own messes, using qualified professionals of course, if they are so motivated.
 And you may buy a contaminated site, and clean it up yourself.

 EPA offers federal tax incentives.
 The Small Business Liability Relief and Brownfields Revitalization Act of 2002 (called just "Brownfields Act" many times) spelled out precisely what one must do to conduct "All Appropriate Inquiry" before purchasing brownfields, tells about appropriate professionals, and potentially provides grant funding.

 What Should the Community Do About Polluted Sites?

-• There's a business opportunity in flipping brownfields sites, and some companies are doing that.
+• There's a business opportunity in flipping brownfields sites, and a few companies are doing that.
 You can advertise for investors and see if you find any takers.

-If you're the neighborhood on the outside looking in at this process, it can be unsettling.
+If you're the neighborhood on the outside looking in at this process, it can be seem to move very slowly indeed.
 But persist.
 If there's a federal agency involved, they have to give you information, but the speed at which you're answered often depends on your own diplomatic skills and persistence.

 The ultimate goal of a cleanup or an environmental investigation is called a "no further action" letter, in which some level of government certifies that no further action will be necessary.